 - Jars: I used these Ball glass jars with white storage lids to store nuts and seeds.
 They are the perfect size to fit a whole bag and keep them nice and fresh.
 I found these later, or I probably would have added more to my pantry.
 They are so pretty!

-- Can organizers: I’ve had these organizers for several years.
+- Can Organizers: I’ve had these can organizers for several years.
 In my last house I had a book shelf in a closet and stacked them in there.
 It worked!